GillianPlatform/GillianPlatform.github.io/docs/artifact.md

 ##### Notes

 1. The times obtained in the VM should be representative if run on a machine with a comparable specification (Intel Core i7-4980HQ CPU 2.80 GHz, DDR3 RAM 16GB, 256GB SSD) with no other applications running.
 Some (proportional) discrepancy is to be expected.
-2. The times obtained when counting executed commands will be slower, due to the fact that the tests will be run in single-threaded mode.
+2. The times obtained when counting executed commands or using `bulk-wpst` will be slower, due to the fact that the tests will be run in single-threaded mode.

 #### The array_test_remove.c buffer overflow bug